parthasarathy22003/React-weather/README.md

 # React + Vite

 🌦️ Weather App
 A simple and responsive weather application built with React.js that fetches real-time weather data using the OpenWeatherMap API.
-The app allows users to search for any city and get current weather details, including temperature, humidity, wind speed, and geographical coordinates.
+The app allows users to search for any city and get current weather details, including:

+🌡️ Temperature
+💨 Wind Speed
+💧 Humidity
+📍 City & Country
+🌍 Latitude & Longitude
 🚀 Features
-🔍 Search for any city's weather
+✅ Search for any city's weather
-🌡️ Displays current temperature
+✅ Displays current temperature, humidity, wind speed
-📍 Shows city and country name
+✅ Shows city and country name
-💨 Provides humidity and wind speed
-🌍 Latitude and longitude information
+✅ Latitude and longitude information
-🎨 Beautiful UI with animated effects
+✅ Beautiful UI with animated effects
-⚡ Fast and responsive design
+✅ Fast and responsive design

 🖼️ Screenshots
 Search & Results	Error Handling
 🛠️ Tech Stack